Colorful Annuals that Love the Heat!

 No post about heat loving annuals would be complete without mentioning purslane!
 A low water needs annual, featuring vibrant colors such as yellow, red, orange, magenta, even striped blooms, double blooms and blooms with little puffball looking petals in the center, surrounded with a row of different colored petals.
 This is another low growing annual, that spreads or trails out of containers.
 It’s closely related to portulaca, and are often confused with each other.
 Portulaca has the longer needle-like leaves, while purslane has flat rounded leaves.
 Portulaca, also known as moss rose, can usually be found in 6 packs, while purslane is available in 4 inch or larger pots, such as hanging baskets, like these shown above.
 Purslane blooms may or may not close at some point during the day, based on heat and sun exposure.

-This is by no means an exhaustive list of heat tolerant annuals; other options include sun coleus, SunPatiens, fanflower, euphorbia, salvia, bronzeleaf begonias and celosia.
+This is by no means an exhaustive list of heat tolerant annuals; other options include sun coleus, SunPatiens, fanflower (pictured above), euphorbia, salvia, bronzeleaf begonias and celosia.
 And we haven’t talked yet about tropicals or perennials that love the heat (those posts are coming soon!).
 There are also many shrubs to choose from as well.
-The spring season may be winding down, but there is still time to plant and there is a lot of wonderful plants to choose from!
+Bottom line, there is still time to plant and enjoy blooms all summer long!